LauraCarter/lauracarter.github.io/index.md

 ## Conference presentations

+_forthcoming July 2024_: **’To observe suspicious facts in child-life:’ the historical roots of AI enthusiasm in child protection services in the UK**, [Rethinking the Inevitability of AI: The Environmental and Social Impacts of Computing in Historical Context](https://uva.theopenscholar.com/rethinking-the-inevitability-of-ai/), online

+_June 2024_: **'The Harmful Fetishisation of Reductive Personal Tracking Metrics in Digital Systems,'** FAccT 2024, Rio de Janeiro, Brazil ([slides](https://zenodo.org/records/11402235))

-_June 2023_: **'Categorising the ‘Troubled Family’: Data Sharing, Binary Classifications and Family Role Stereotyping in Children’s Social Care in England',** (The Datafied Family: Algorithmic Encounters in Care, Intimacies, Routine and Play)[https://www.ias.surrey.ac.uk/event/the-datafied-family-algorithmic-encounters-in-care-intimacies-routine-and-play/], online.
+_June 2023_: **'Categorising the ‘Troubled Family’: Data Sharing, Binary Classifications and Family Role Stereotyping in Children’s Social Care in England',** [The Datafied Family: Algorithmic Encounters in Care, Intimacies, Routine and Play](https://www.ias.surrey.ac.uk/event/the-datafied-family-algorithmic-encounters-in-care-intimacies-routine-and-play/), online.

 _June 2021_: **'The Turing Way Guide to Ethical Research'** with Malvika Sharan (Turing Way Community Manager), RightsCon2021, online (also available on [YouTube](https://www.youtube.com/watch?v=4_UrmiVv4bI&list=PLBxcQEfGu3DkSOD-LbW5BxFIBvAgHvGHe&t=1s))